Should I Refinance My Home Loan?

 Confirm you’ve paid your mortgage on time

-Mortgage late payments may knock you out of the running to refinance your home loan.
-If you’ve fallen behind, contact your mortgage loan servicer immediately and discuss your situation.
+Late mortgage payments may knock you out of the running to refinance your home loan.
+If you’ve fallen behind, contact your mortgage servicer immediately and discuss your situation.

 Get a credit report to show you’ve paid other debts on time

 Recent late payments on credit cards and installment loans are red flags to lenders that your finances may be shaky.
-They also have a big impact on mortgage interest rates you may receive.
+They also have a big impact on the mortgage interest rates you may receive.
 A low credit score may push your rate up to the point that a refinance doesn’t make sense.

 Try to pay revolving credit balances in full each month.
 If you need to carry a balance, aim to keep your credit utilization ratio below 30%.
 In addition, lenders often check your credit before closing.
 A big jump in balances could spell trouble for your refinance approval.